MyCryptoHQ/support.mycrypto.com/src/content/getting-started/ethereum-glossary.md

 * A decentralized publicly owned ledger.

-* Consists of a series of Blocks.
+* Consists of blocks of verified data which are "stacked" on top of eachother.

 ### Block